Emmanuel-Filippakis/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository for The Data Scientist’s Toolbox course
+This is my first Repository made for the needs of the Scientist’s Toolbox Course Project